deus-h/claudeus-wp-mcp/readme.md

 ## 🤝 Contributing

-⚠️ **Private Repository** - This is maintained by SimHop IT & Media AB development team.
+⚠️ **Private Repository** - This is maintained by Deusware AB development team.
 Contributions are limited to approved team members.

 **For approved team members:**
 1. Create feature branch